WenjiangDeng/XAEM/README.md

 - workdir: the path to working directory
 - core: the number of cpu cores for parallel computing
 - design.matrix: the path to the design matrix
-- isoform.out (default=XAEM_isoform_expression.RData):  the output contains the estimated expression of individual transcripts, where the paralogs are split into separate isoforms.
+- isoform.out (default=XAEM_isoform_expression.RData):  the output contains the estimated expression of individual transcripts, **where the paralogs are split into separate isoforms**.
 This file contains two objects: isoform_count and isoform_tpm for estimated counts and normalized values (TPM).
 The expression of the individual isoforms is calculated with the corresponding setting of parameter “isoform.method” below.
 - isoform.method (default=average):  to report the expression of the individual members of a paralog as the average or total expression of the paralog set (value=average/total).
-- paralog.out (default=XAEM_paralog_expression.RData): the output contains the estimated expression of merged paralogs.
+- paralog.out (default=XAEM_paralog_expression.RData): the output contains the **estimated expression of merged paralogs**.
 This file consists of two objects: XAEM_count and XAEM_tpm  for the estimated counts and normalized values (TPM).
 The standard error of the estimate is supplied in object XAEM_se stored in *.standard_error.RData.
 - merge.paralogs (default=TRUE) (*****): the parameter to turn on/off (value=TRUE/FALSE) the paralog merging in XAEM.
 Please see the details of how to use this parameter in the note at the end of this section.
 -remove.ycount (default=TRUE): to clean all data of Ycount after use.